Zoardedz/stemnotes/Chemistry/LO3.md

 To finish off:
 # The excited state of the atom.

 This means that the atom or molecule or nucleus is in an energy condition more than the ground, offset state.
 Excitation refers to the increasing of an energy level above the starting point (ground state or an excited state, depending on the question), the temperature also must be taken into consideration here.

-The lifetime of a system in an excited state is usually short, spontaneous or induced emissions, spontaneous meaning it lost some energy and released a quanta or quantum meanwhile induced emissions meaning that an incident photon hit the electron and caused it to bounce to a lower energy level, losing its energy and releasing it as an image of a photon with a different wavelength, only: frequency, polarization and light direction are like eachother in incident and reflected photons.
+The lifetime of a system in an excited state is usually short, spontaneous or induced emissions, spontaneous emissions meaning it lost some energy and released a quanta or quantum meanwhile induced emissions meaning that an incident photon hit the electron and caused it to bounce to a lower energy level, losing its energy and releasing it as an image of a photon with a different wavelength, only: frequency, polarization and light direction are like eachother in incident and reflected photons.

 The decrease of energy is also known as decay and is the inverse of excitation.

 Atomic excitation can be achieved by high heat, for example the hydrogen atom.
 The ground state of a hydrogen atom is the single electron in the lowest possible orbital.

-If the electron has too much energy it will cease to be bound to the atom and the atom will become ionized (lose an electron or more therefore being a positive electron), after the excited state the atom may return to a lesser state of excitement or the ground state by emitting a photon in the form of emission lines.
+If the electron has too much energy it will cease to be bound to the atom and the atom will become ionized (lose an electron or more therefore being a positive ion), after the excited state the atom may return to a lesser state of excitement or the ground state by emitting a photon in the form of emission lines.

 The term for a high excited state atom is Rydberg atom.